DustHoff/terraform-provider-webrequest/docs/resources/restcall.md

 -> The following attributes are exported.

 - `result` contains the response body corresponding to the request
-- `objectid` a unix timestamp on which invalidate the response
+- `objectid` the primary key value of the received object